Arisamiga/Discord-Ticket-Bot/README.md

 And it includes some more features in the bot:

 + Added ability to specify a role that can view the ticket channels.
++ Remove reaction on started embed after channel is created

 ### A Simple useful ticket bot for discord coded in Discord.js